smangul1/Metagenomics-review/README.md

 Binning reads is hard due to homology problem.

 ### Taxonomic binning
-- place the conting on the lowest node in the taxonomic tree.
+- place the conting on the lowest possible node in the taxonomic tree.